Bipolar Disorder in Adolescents

 What is bipolar disorder?

-Bipolar disorder, previously referred to as manic depression, is classified as a type of affective disorder (also called mood disorder) that goes beyond the day's ordinary ups and downs, and is a serious medical condition and important health concern in this country.
-Bipolar disorder is characterized by periodic episodes of extreme elation, happiness, elevated mood, or irritability (also called mania) countered by periodic, classic major depressive symptoms, hence there are two "poles" or symptoms of the disorder.
+Bipolar disorder, previously referred to as manic depression, is classified as a type of affective disorder (also called mood disorder).
+It goes beyond the day's ordinary ups and downs, and is a serious medical condition and important health concern in this country.
+Bipolar disorder is characterized by periodic episodes of extreme elation, happiness, elevated mood, or irritability (also called mania) countered by periodic, classic major depressive symptoms.
+That is why there are two "poles" or symptoms of the disorder.

 Who is affected by bipolar disorder?

-Bipolar disorder affects 2.6 percent of American adults each year.
+Bipolar disorder affects 2.6% of American adults each year.
 The median age of onset is 25.
-When symptoms are present before the age of 12, they are often confused with attention-deficit/hyperactivity disorder (ADHD)--a syndrome that is usually characterized by serious and persistent difficulties resulting in inattentiveness or distractibility, impulsivity, and hyperactivity.
+When symptoms are present before the age of 12, they are often confused with attention-deficit/hyperactivity disorder (ADHD).
+ADHD is a syndrome that is usually characterized by serious and persistent difficulties resulting in inattentiveness or distractibility, impulsivity, and hyperactivity.

-Affecting males and females equally (although females are more likely to experience more depressive and less manic symptoms), bipolar disorder often begins in adolescence or early adulthood.
-Bipolar disorder is beginning to be better recognized in young children, although diagnosis may still be difficult.
+Males and females are affected equally, although females are more likely to experience more depressive and less manic symptoms.
+Bipolar disorder often begins in adolescence or early adulthood.
+Bipolar disorder is beginning to be better recognized in young children.
+However, diagnosis may still be difficult.

-Bipolar disorder is likely to run in families and, in some cases, is believed to be hereditary.
+Bipolar disorder is likely to run in families.
+In some cases, is believed to be hereditary.
 Researchers are still seeking to identify a gene (or genes) that may be responsible for this disorder.

 What are the symptoms of bipolar disorder?